Merck Group: 2010 onwards

 In October 2015, Merck revealed it would return the rights of the Kuvan drug to BioMarin Pharmaceutical Inc. The drug is effective in the treatment of the rare genetic disorder PKU, however Merck is moving away from genetics into cancer treatment, immunology and neurology.
 In October, it was announced that Karl-Ludwig Kley, CEO of Merck since April 2007, would retire in April 2016, and be succeeded by Stefan Oschmann, who has been a member of the executive board since 2011.
-The company started building new facilities for its R&D operations and a new visitor center at its Darmstadt site in the early 2010s by 2015 had torn down the site's pyramid as part of the renovations.
+The company started building new facilities for its R&D operations and a new visitor center at its Darmstadt site in the early 2010s.
+By 2015 the site's pyramid had been torn down as part of the renovations.

 In April 2017, the company announced it had completed the acquisition of food safety testing company, BioControl Systems Inc. In August of the same year the company announced the acquisition of Natrix Separations for an undisclosed sum.

 In April 2019, Merck announced it would acquire Versum Materials.
 The acquisition was completed in October 2019 and represented an equity value of about U$5.8 billion.
 In the same year, Merck has also announced the acquisition of Intermolecular Inc, the California-based company for advanced materials.
 The acquisition was completed in September 2019 and represented an equity value of U$62 million.

 In February 2020, Merck announced the divestment of its Allergopharma Business to Dermapharm, under an unspecified fee.
 The deal includes Merck's Portfolio in Europe and parts of Asia, including China and India.